Social Innovation Drives Lasting Change

 Social Innovation Incubator

-Launched in 2021, this organizational and leadership development program is specifically for entrepreneurs who have experienced systemic challenges.
+Launched in 2021, this organizational and leadership development program is specifically for local entrepreneurs who have experienced challenges.
 Through our 14-week program, we build up innovative startups while reducing gaps in resources and opportunity.
 The program culminates on Debut Night, when each entrepreneur has an opportunity to showcase their work to some of North Texas’ most passionate community leaders.

 Created specifically for early-stage entrepreneurs, the Incubator provides participants with mentorship and guidance that empowers them to create a validated business plan and begin building their ventures.
 The initiative also establishes a strong pipeline of ventures that are ready for the Accelerator program.